-- 12.29.
+- 12.32.
 Although there has been significant progress in digital infrastructure provision in recent years, much of the underlying network in the UK has remained unchanged for decades.
-The access network feeds off of the underlying network and is the term for the sections of the infrastructure that connects between the consumer's premise and the nearest location which houses the provider's equipment. - 12.30.
+The access network, which feeds off the underlying network, is the sections of the network that connects between the consumer's premise and the nearest location which houses the provider's equipment63. - 12.33.
 The copper access networks that supports much of the mass market broadband services today restricts the type, and speed, of technologies and services that can be delivered.
 The continuing development of high speed services may mean that current generation access networks will be unable to meet future demand.
-Next Generation Access (NGA) networks are designed to overcome these limitations and involve fundamental changes to the infrastructure of the underlying network. - 12.31.
+Next Generation Access (NGA) networks are designed to overcome these limitations and involve fundamental changes to the infrastructure of the underlying network. - 12.34.
 The government has allocated £500 million nationally to subsidise upgrade of broadband coverage to superfast broadband specifically to deal with areas where commercial provision is not viable.
-Connected Counties operates under this Government project to provide public funding for improvements to broadband provision in areas where such provision would not be commercially viable.
-The programme is a partnership between Hertfordshire County Council and Buckinghamshire County

-Council working to increase fibre broadband coverage in the two counties.
-The programme is funded jointly by Buckinghamshire and Hertfordshire County Councils, the Local Enterprise Partnerships for each county, BT and the Government's Broadband Delivery UK team (BDUK).
+Connected Counties64 operates under this Government project to provide public funding for improvements to broadband provision in areas where such provision would not be commercially viable.
+The programme is a partnership between Hertfordshire County Council and Buckinghamshire County Council working to increase fibre broadband coverage in the two counties.
+The programme is funded jointly by Buckinghamshire and Hertfordshire County Councils, the Local Enterprise Partnerships for each county, BT and the Government's Broadband Delivery UK team (BDUK). - 12.35.
+The diagram below shows the current broadband provision In

-12.32.
-The diagram below shows the current broadband provision In Hertfordshire & Buckinghamshire.
+Hertfordshire & Buckinghamshire.
 The colour coding highlights the number of Next Generation Access (NGA) providers available per postcode area.
 NGAs are access networks which have been substantially upgraded and are capable of delivering super-fast broadband speeds.